Milwaukee Symphony Orchestra Restores and Expands towards a Solid Future

 The existing gypsum decking also was removed, as water seepage over the years significantly comprised the integrity of the material, added Don Walter, FJAC vice president.
 That was replaced with new gypsum.

-“With installation of the vapor retarder, we’ve ensured that those roofing areas are watertight during the winter, so the buildings are protected,” Leitel said.
+“With the installation of the vapor retarder, we’ve ensured that those roofing areas are watertight during the winter, so the buildings are protected,” Leitel said.
 FJAC’s wintertime roofing work also means the overall renovation project can continue without delay.
 “Everything is watertight, so crews can continue with interior work without worrying about water damage,” he said.

 The delay in installation of the roofing membrane will ensure that current exterior renovation activity, including work on parapet walls, does not damage the finished roof system, Walter added.
 “Any impact on the vapor retarder layer can be easily addressed before the system is completed, so we know that the finished roof system will be in great shape.”

-The single-ply roof system will also be installed on the theater building extensions to the east and north, once those are completed.
+The single-ply roof system will also be installed on the theater building extensions to the east and north; once those are completed.

 The roofs are at different elevations and, like most projects downtown, access is challenging due to narrow streets.
 Wisconsin Avenue remains fully open during the work, while Second Street is blocked off except for some egress from a city parking garage across the street.